hasura/promptql-GA4/README.md

 - `GET /capabilities` - Get connector capabilities
 - `GET /schema` - Get the data schema
 - `POST /query` - Execute queries

+## Available Dimensions and Metrics

+The connector automatically discovers and exposes all available GA4 dimensions and metrics from your property.
+For a complete reference of available dimensions and metrics, see the [GA4 Dimensions & Metrics Explorer](https://ga-dev-tools.google/ga4/dimensions-metrics-explorer/).